brettch/shamvelo/doc/strava-api-options.md

 types are unavailable in Node.
 The `typescript` generator supports a `node` platform target but they seem more suited to server bindings than client bindings.

+The `typescript-node` generator compiles after the import statements are corrected.

 ### OpenAPI TypeScript Codegen

 The [OpenAPI TypeScript Codegen](https://www.npmjs.com/package/openapi-typescript-codegen) package looks like it might